-The Company's board of directors is responsible for the preparation of the other information.
-The other information comprises the information included in the Board's Report but does not include the financial statements and our auditor's report thereon.
+The Company's Board of Directors is responsible for the preparation of the other information.
+The other information comprises the information included in the Director's Report including Annexures to Directors' Report and Shareholder's Information but does not include the financial statements and our auditor's report thereon.